Build a Simple Catalog

 "tax_ids": [ "#sales_tax" ]

 This property connects the new CatalogTax to the CatalogItem created in the batch request.
-In an Orders API CreateOrder request, that tax is auto-applied to the coffee if the CreateOrder request includes the pricing_options property as in the following example:
+In an Orders API CreateOrder request, that tax is automatically applied to the coffee if the CreateOrder request includes the pricing_options property as shown in the following example:

 "pricing_options": { "auto_apply_discounts": false, "auto_apply_taxes": true }